6th Annual Wine making Seminar 2018

 Randy Branch is PIWC’s Commercial Sales Manager and Business Manager.
 He joined PIWC in May 2014 and brings with him over 25 years of sales experience in industries such as insurance, technology and commercial real estate.
 A native of Olean, NY and a graduate of the College of Wooster, Randy is looking forward to providing our customers the wine making supplies and equipment needed to craft great wine.
 His hobbies include sailing, skiing and the occasional round of golf.

-Debbie Lam joined Presque Isle Wine Cellars August 2000 and is currently the Customer Service Manager.
-She is always ready to help, and with her encyclopedic knowledge of wine making, she is sure to help solve any technical wine making problems that arise.
+Debbie Lam joined Presque Isle Wine Cellars August 2000 and is currently the Customer Service Manager/Safety Officer.
+She has been with Presque Isle for 17 years and is always ready to help, and with her encyclopedic knowledge of wine making, she is sure to help solve any technical wine making problems that arise.
 From winemaking techniques to wine making supplies and equipment recommendations, Debbie is well qualified to guide our customers through the wine making process.
-When not helping our customers, Debbie acts as a EMS volunteer with our local Fire/Rescue department.
+When not helping our customers, Debbie acts as a EMT/FF volunteer with our local Fire/Rescue department.
 A long time home winemaker, Debbie is happily willing to share her tips and experiences to help anyone make the best wine possible.